chipxsd/stream-based-sync/stream-based-sync.md

-Another key thing is having short and fast writes on the server, which lowers the response time of a client's request and also reduces the load on the system -- all these things aim toward good concurrency characteristics.
+Another key thing is having short and fast writes on the server, which lowers the response time of a client's request and also reduces the load on the system -- all these things aim toward **good concurrency characteristics**.

 ![fig.10 - Fast Writes](./images/fig-10-fast-writes.png "fig. 10 - Fast Writes")